wp-plugins/custom-menu-wizard/readme.txt

 == Changelog ==

+= 3.0.1 =
+* bugfix : changed the determination of pre-existing legacy widgets versus brand new widget instances, to get round problems encountered when other plugins utilise the widget_form_callback filter to inject fields into a widget
+* addition : added a couple of filters

 = 3.0.0 =
 * **!
 Rewrite, and Change of Approach !** The widget has had a major rewrite!
 The `Children of` filter has been replaced with a `Branch` filter, with a subsequent shift in focus for the secondary filter parameters, from the children's level (0, 1 or more items) up to the branch level (a single item!).
 This should provide a more intuitive interface, and is definitely easier to code for. **However**, it only affects *new instances* of the widget; v2 instances are still ***fully supported***.